-- -This symbol indicates that a student was doing satisfactory work, but for non-academic reasons beyond his control, was unable to meet the full requirements of the course.
-If an "I" is not satisfactorily removed after twelve months, the Registrar will change the symbol "I" to the grade "F." "I's" cannot be removed by re-enrolling in and completing a - -This symbol indicates that a student was permitted to withdraw without penalty.
-Withdrawals without penalty will not be permitted after the mid-point of the quarter except in cases of hardship as determined by the academic dean in consultation with the advisor and/or counselor. - -This symbol indicates that credit has been given for completion of degree requirements other than academic course work.
-The use of this each institution of the University System of Georgia will be calculated by dividing the number of hours scheduled in all courses attempted in which a grade of A, B, C, D, F, or WF has been received into the number of grade points earned on those hours scheduled.
-Institutional credit shall in no way affect the cumulative grade point average.
-(Only courses numbered below 100 at ABAC carry institutional credit.)
+- I -This symbol indicates that a student was doing satisfactory work, but for non-academic reasons beyond his control, was unable to meet the full requirements of the course.
+If an "I" is not satisfactorily removed after twelve months, the Registrar will change the symbol "I" to the grade "F." "I's" cannot be removed by re-enrolling in and completing a course. - W -This symbol indicates that a student was permitted to withdraw without penalty.
+Withdrawals without penalty will not be permitted after the mid-point of the quarter except in cases of hardship as determined by the academic dean in consultation with the advisor and/or counselor. - This symbol indicates that credit has been given for completion of degree requirements other than academic course work.
+The use of this symbol is approved for dissertation and thesis hours, student teaching, clinical practicum, internship, and proficiency requirements in graduate programs.
+Exceptions to the use of this symbol for academic course work must be submitted to the Chancellor for approval.